Symmetric Bloch oscillations of matter waves: Experiment

-If there is no differential phase acquired between the interferometers, we see perfect correlation in the outputs, and common-mode vibration noise causes data to fall at different points on this line.
 Differential phase shifts between the two MZs results in an elliptical distribution in the parametric plot.
 We find that a timing delay $\delta T$ of the final recombination, as defined in Fig.~\ref{gradiometer}a), introduces a controlled phase difference into the interferometer that scales linearly with the timing delay, $\Delta \phi = (40$\,rad/ms$) \delta t$.
 Differences in gravity between the two MZs also creates a differential phase shift which is proportional to the gravity gradient.
 However, this phase is around 5 mrad for the parameters used experimentally and is too small to be observed.
 The phase coherence between the two MZs demonstrates that the technique is first-order coherent and phase-stable, and can therefore be used for measurements in atom interferometry.
 We achieve as large as 50\% contrast in the differential measurement, which is similar to the largest contrast we ever observed with Bragg diffraction in the same instrument.
 The contrast is higher than the contrast in the Mach--Zehnder interferometers in Fig.~\ref{MZ} because the lattice in the gradiometer configuration is turned off when the lattices are not being accelerated.
 The timing delay causes loss of contrast because of not fully closing the interferometer.